johancz/Molnapplikationer-Blogg/_posts/2021-10-06-monitoring-cloud-apps.markdown

 ### Libraries (nu-get packages):

-We use a number of libraries, such as like **Serilog** for structured logging, sinks for serilog and a library to read configurations for  serilog from the config file (appsettings.json).
+We use a number of libraries, such as like **Serilog** for structured logging, and extensions for Serilog such as **Serilog.AspNetCore**, sinks for Serilog and a library to read configurations for Serilog from the config file (appsettings.json/appsettings.Development.json).

 ### Serilog Sinks